A Singaporean's Guide to ERP Rates, Gantries & Operating Hours in Singapore (December 2020)

-If you’re a driver or someone who takes taxis and uses ride-hailing services regularly, the biggest bane that you face is: Electronic Road Pricing (ERP) charges.
+If you’re a driver or someone who takes taxis and uses ride-hailing services regularly.

-Yep, there’s a reason why we’re the most expensive city in the world since 2014.
+There’s a reason why we’re constantly ranked amongst one of the most expensive city in the world.

 The small reprieve we get is that ERP rates and charges are reviewed every quarter.